ascend4/ascend4/A4SQP.md

   linearized-row tolerance handling;
 - `hs21.a4c`, a linearly constrained quadratic Hock-Schittkowski problem, now solving successfully as a compact constrained regression;
+- `jannson3.a4c`, a reduced `n = 3` translation of the Jannson convex-concave
+  extension benchmark, now solving successfully with the current constrained A4SQP path;
+- `cont6_qq.a4c`, a reduced semilinear control benchmark derived from the CUTEr/SIF `CONT6-QQ` problem, now solving successfully with the current constrained A4SQP path;
 - `rosenbr.a4c`, the classical two-variable Rosenbrock objective-only problem, now present as an ASCEND benchmark model but not yet a passing A4SQP regression.

 More recent benchmark work has clarified the current boundary of the prototype:

-- `hs3.a4c`, `hs11.a4c`, and `hs21.a4c` are the current passing A4SQP
+- `hs3.a4c`, `hs11.a4c`, `hs21.a4c`, `jannson3.a4c`, and the reduced
-  regressions and remain in the focused CUnit suite;
+  `lubrifc.a4c`, and the reduced `cont6_qq.a4c` are the current passing A4SQP regressions in the focused CUnit suite;
 - `rosenbr.a4c` is still numerically close to the solution but does not yet satisfy the current objective-only termination logic, so it remains out of the passing suite;